cszc/Meet-Halfway/README.md

 ## About

 Given two starting locations, preferred modes of transit, and a desired type of location (coffee shop, restaurant, bar, etc.), Meet Halfway finds a meeting destination with roughly equal travel times for both parties.
+Meet Halfway currently works for addresses within the United States.

 Meet Halfway is a Django app that uses SQLite3 for the database, and Bootstrap for the front end.